Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Results

 The M1010 model has an ejecta mass of $1.1M_{\odot}$ and kinetic energy $\approx1.5\times10^{51}\mathrm{\,ergs}$.
 Also taking the age of 0509 to be $400\pm120\mathrm{\,years}$ \citep{Rest+2005Nature}, we can compute a range of dynamical age for 0509 using Eqn.~\ref{eq:dynamical_age}:

-Comparing this to the range $0.7<t_D<0.8$ predicted by our analysis, we obtain a range of AM densities $0.05<n_0<0.5$ (in units of $\mathrm{amu\,cm^{-3}}$) for 0509.
+We can estimate the number density of the AM currently being encountered by the forward shock in 0509, by comparing Eqn.~\ref{eq:tD_0509} to the range $0.70<t_D<0.84$ predicted by our analysis.
+This yields a range $0.05<n_0<0.5$ (in units of $\mathrm{cm^{-3}}$) for the AM density around 0509 today.
 This is a rather broad range, but is consistent with all previous estimates for the AM density around 0509 \citep{Seitenzahl+2019PhRvL,Arunachalam+2022ApJ}.

+An additional, independent test of the models is provided by the physical size of 0509, which has been constrained to $\approx 3.6$ pc \citep{Hovey+2015ApJ,Arunachalam+2022ApJ}.
+Using the analytical framework of \cite{Truelove+1999ApJS}, \cite{Seitenzahl+2019PhRvL} demonstrated that an ejecta mass of $1M_{\odot}$, explosion energy of $1.5\times10^{51}$ ergs, and AM number density of $0.4\,\mathrm{cm^{-3}}$ can reproduce this observed size.
+For the M1010 model (with mass and energy as listed in Table~\ref{table:sn_models}), the forward-shock radius is 3.45 pc at $t_D=0.7$, in good agreement with the measured value.
+At later dynamical times (e.g., $t_D=0.8$), the model radius exceeds the observed size.
+We therefore find that the radius constraint for 0509 is fully compatible with the conclusions drawn from the substructure analysis.
+We stress, however, that this agreement should be interpreted as a broad consistency check rather than evidence that the M1010 model at $t_D=0.7$ uniquely or definitively describes 0509.